Iced coffee drinks are refreshing beverages suitable for any time during the year.

 Note: There are three ways of serving this drink.

 - Pour the coffee over ice, add the milk, and stir.
-Drizzle the syrup on top or swirl it inside the glass prior to pouring the coffee.
+Drizzle the syrup on top or swirl it inside the glass before pouring the coffee.
 If the espresso is hot, use a heat-resistant glass.

 - Shake all ingredients and serve over ice in a tall glass.
-If espresso is hot, wait a little bit until it cools down before shaking.
+If espresso is hot, wait until it cools down before shaking.

 - Frappe.
 Blend all the ingredients with ice and pour them directly into the glass.
-From that point, the next step is the milkshakes; sometimes there is not much difference between flavored frappes and milkshakes.
+From that point, the next step is the milkshakes; sometimes, there is little difference between flavoured frappes and milkshakes.

 Cold Brew Iced Mocha